-Chris is a former Non-Executive Director of The Principality Building Society and Fellow of the Institute of Welsh Affairs.
-Previously, Chris was a Director in the London office of National Economic Research Associates (NERA).
-He began his career working for HM Treasury.
+Chris is also a former Non-Executive Director of The Principality Building Society and Fellow of the Institute of Welsh Affairs.

-Chris joined the Prince’s Trust Cymru Advisory Council in 2009.
+Chris joined the Prince’s Trust Cymru Council in 2009.

 Huw Jakeway, Chief Fire Officer, South Wales Fire and Rescue Service